mynah22/Homelab-Guides/firstConfig.md

         * NIC name: vmnic1
         * port label: '2'
         * we will be attaching an outside network to this port
-    - Port group 'LAN' is attached to vSwitch WAN in ESXI.
+    - Port group 'LAN' is attached to vSwitch LAN in ESXI.
         * NIC name: vmnic2
         * port label: '3'
         * this port will be one of the internal ports managed by PFSense
-    - Port group 'LAN2' is attached to vSwitch WAN in ESXI.
+    - Port group 'LAN2' is attached to vSwitch LAN2 in ESXI.
         * NIC name: vmnic3
         * port label: '4'
         * this port will be one of the internal ports managed by PFSense
+    - Port groups 'LAN3-LAN6' are attached to their own vSwitch in ESXI.
+        * NIC name: vmnic4 - vmnic7
+        * port label: none
+        * these ports will internal ports managed by PFSense

+## Hypervisor set up complete

+The next step is to set up a PFSense VM in order to manage our network

+That is documented in the [ESXI PFSense guide](firstConfigPFSense.md)